Correlated decoherence in a common environment activated by relative motion: Acknowledgement

 \section{Acknowledgement}

 We gratefully acknowledge fruitful discussions with Zhencheng Fu and Hongwei Tan.
 Yang Wang was supported by Dongying Science Development Fund(Grant No.DJB2023015).
 Zhilei Sun was supported by Dongying Science and Technology Development Guidance Program (Grant No.2025ZDJH60).
-Feiyi Liu, Min Guo and Mingyang Liu were supported by National Natural Science Foundation of China (Grant No.12564032), Independent Research Fund of Yunnan Tin \& Indium Laboratory (Grant No.202405AR340002-25BC01), Yunnan Provincial Xiao Rui Expert Workstation (Grant No.202605AF350031), Yunnan Provincial Department of Education Science Research Fund Project (Grant No.2025J0942, 2026J0977), 2025 Self-funded Science and Technology Projects of Chuxiong Prefecture (Grant No.cxzc2025004, cxzc2025008) and Chuxiong Normal University Doctoral Research Initiation Fund Project (Grant No.BSQD2407, BSQD2507).
+Feiyi Liu, Min Guo and Mingyang Liu were supported by National Natural Science Foundation of China (Grant No.12564032), Yunnan Provincial Department of Education Science Research Fund Project (Grant No.2025J0942, 2026J0977), and Chuxiong Normal College Doctoral Research Initiation Fund Project (Grant No.BSQD2407, BSQD2507).